reading-club/reading-club.github.io/members.md

-The list generated from a data file.
+The list is generated from a [data file](https://github.com/reading-club/reading-club.github.io/blob/master/_data/members.yml).
 If you find your id missing or incorrect, speak up in the wechat group.
 More info can be displayed here on demand.